Free complement method with Gaussian expanded complements: hierarchical decontraction to mitigate the exponential wall before selection: Methodology

 \subsection{Single Gaussian initial wavefunction}

 If the initial wavefunction is a Gaussian function

-this could automatically furnish the hierarchical number of Gaussian expanded complements, by decontracting the Gaussian expansion, Eq. \eqref{gauss_expansion}, and within the p-alone method \cite{nakatsuji2022accurate} as the in the previous work \cite{wang2025variational}.
+this could automatically furnish the hierarchical number of Gaussian-expanded complements, by decontracting the Gaussian expansion, Eq. \eqref{gauss_expansion}, and within the p-alone method \cite{nakatsuji2022accurate} as in the previous work \cite{wang2025variational}.
 The Slater functions from the $g$ functions, Eq. \eqref{g_function_adopted}, combine with the initial wavefunction, Eq. \eqref{initial_wf_gto}.
 After the Gaussian expansion, Eq. \eqref{gauss_expansion}, it includes

 Thus, $\alpha$ in the initial Gaussian wavefunction, Eq. \eqref{initial_wf_gto}, becomes a lower bound in all Gaussian exponents of $r_1$ or $r_2$.